Bronya-Rand/DDLCModTemplate2.0/game/README.md

 ### **poemwords.txt**

 This text file contains all the poem words, and points that the character likes said word to determine who's exclusive scene you get in the next day.

+### **pronoun_example.rpy**

+This file showcases a examole of the pronoun system implemented in Version 2.4.8 of the mod template for players that go by different pronouns.
+This is not part of DDLC.

 ### **screens.rpy**